willwin4sure/vault/🚀Performance Engineering/Manual Vectorization.md

 1. Vectorized (256-bit): 494 cycles.
 2. Scalar: 3309 cycles.

 So about 6.7x faster.
-That's a large order of magnitude.
+That's a large constant factor.

 > [!example] (Vectorizing reduction)
 > Vectorize this program: